PeWu/topola-viewer/README.md

 ### Build for your own data only

 You can run Topola Viewer in a "single tree mode" that displays only the GEDCOM you specify.
-Specify the URL to a GEDCOM file in the `REACT_APP_STATIC_URL` environment variable when building and running the application.
+Specify the URL to a GEDCOM file in the `VITE_STATIC_URL` environment variable when building and running the application.

 Run locally with the specified data URL:
 ```
-REACT_APP_STATIC_URL=https://example.org/sample.ged npm start
+VITE_STATIC_URL=https://example.org/sample.ged npm start
 ```

 Build with the specified data URL:
 ```
-REACT_APP_STATIC_URL=https://example.org/sample.ged npm run build
+VITE_STATIC_URL=https://example.org/sample.ged npm run build
 ```
-The `build/` folder will contain files that can be hosted on a Web server.
+The `dist/` folder will contain files that can be hosted on a Web server.

 ### Alternative build